-For those working at least 30 hours per week in a permanent or a time-limited position, the State pays the most of the cost of the premium for employees enrolled who attest to being tobacco-free (or enroll in a cessation program).
-The employee pays the cost to cover dependents under all three plans.
+For those working at least 30 hours per week in a permanent or a time-limited position, the State pays most of the cost of the premium for employees enrolled who attest to being tobacco-free (or enroll in a cessation program).
+The employee pays the cost to cover dependents under both plans.

 Employees working 20-29 hours per week are eligible for the State sponsored health coverage but are responsible for paying the full cost of coverage (employee cost, dependent cost, employer cost).
 Exception: Magistrates are eligible for health coverage paid by the State, regardless of weekly work hours.
 The magistrate is responsible for the cost of covering dependents.

 Visit the State Health Plan for additional health plan details.

 Teacher and State Employees' Retirement System